ajpiter/RProTips/BuildModels/Regression/README.md

 ## Logistic Regression

 - **LogisticRegressionglm():** Example from Hands on Machine Learning with R, using the glm() package.
 Steps to build the logistic regression model, including evaulating the preformance using a confusion matrix.

+## Evaulation

+- **TwoSampleTTest:** Is there a difference between two groups on the same variable.
+Example is there a difference in the purchase habits of young and old customers.